bootcoder/wheel_march/README.md

 ### Developer Week 2017 Submission

 App establishing ridesharing to assist in transporting individuals to protests as needed.
+Initial app will be built as a Fullstack Rails suite.

 ### Contributors